Carlisle Pubs

 Fox and Hounds, Rickergate.
 Closed in 1960.

-Goliah (popularly but wrongly Goliath).
+Goliah (popularly but wrongly Goliath) on Crown Street, closed in 1938.

 Inglewood Forest Inn, Pennine Way, Harraby.
 Demolished 2010.

 Jesters, 161-3 Botchergate.
 Formerly the Earl Grey.
-[Added 2007; closed]

 London & NW Railway Inn, James St., closed in 1938.